 Each DSU entitles the holder to receive either cash, based on the share value at the time of settlement, or one common share of the Company.
 The estimated value of the DSUs is recognized as compensation expense over the vesting period based on the market value of the Company's shares at the end of each period and the time elapsed during the vesting period and is presented as a liability in the Consolidated Statements of Financial Position.

-Notes to the Consolidated Financial Statements October 31, 2021 (in thousands of Canadian dollars, except where otherwise noted and share data)
+(in thousands of Canadian dollars, except where otherwise noted and share data)